These promises mask serious threats to public services, labour and environmental standards

 This would put the cart before the horse; in the US and some signatory countries like Vietnam, where independent trade unions are illegal, these freedoms are not enshrined in law.
 The US has not ratified conventions on freedom of association and collective bargaining, while ISDS enables multinationals to exert pressure on governments to crush attempts to organise, with transport company Veolia using ISDS to sue the Egyptian government for increasing the minimum wage.

 While the TPP has been signed, agreement on TTIP is far from certain, and faces heavy criticism.
 Yesterday civil society celebrated the collection of over 3.2 million signatures to a petition against TTIP in a European Citizens Initiative.
 You can add your signature here.

 Leah Sullivan campaigns on forced labour at Anti-Slavery International, and on trade justice in her spare timeLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.